mikeybkats/crafting-interpreters/project_notes/CLOX_ARCHITECTURE.md

 #### Q: _What is the difference between an interpreter and compiler?_

-An `interpretter` scans and executes source code directly.
+An `interpreter` scans and executes source code directly.
 This is exactly what c_lox does.
 Unlike a `Compiler`, there is no code generation an application is run, it just executes the code.

 ## Error handling in Lox